vlade11115/oidc_learning_backend/README.md

 In general, the /plans directory contains a plan for a day in DD-MM-YYYY format, so I can track my progress as I gradually focus on each specific target.

-This is also a learning ground for me to master new shiny AI-assisted coding tools, such as Cursor and Claude Code.
+This is also a learning ground for me to master new shiny AI-assisted coding tools, such as:
+1. Cursor for the first time.
+2. Claude Code, used reguralry.
+3. Claude Code Learning Style Plugin https://github.com/anthropics/claude-code/tree/main/plugins/learning-output-style